Southern Peruvian Andes

 Runners nearing Machu Picchu

 Our Inca Trail Marathon running adventure begins in Cusco, the archaeological capital of the Americas, at an altitude of 11,150 feet.
 In Cusco you will be able to see massive walls, cobblestone streets and remnants of the Inca empire and the Spanish colonial period.
 After a fascinating tour of Cusco, we are ready to start our running adventure, which offers a spectacular variety of trails in the Southern Peruvian Andes.

 2012 Winner Fernando Gonzalez

-We begin our mountain marathon on the ancient Inca trail that leads to the legendary lost city of Machu Picchu - an extraordinary adventure into the history of the grand Inca civilization.
+We begin the Inca Trail Marathon on the ancient Inca trail that leads to the legendary lost city of Machu Picchu - an extraordinary adventure into the history of the grand Inca civilization.
 Along the way, we explore the intriguing ruins of Inca fortresses, and enjoy the expansive views from the high passes.
 Descending to the Sun Gate and Machu Picchu, the cloud forest trail becomes increasingly lush and varied.
 After two days exploring Machu Picchu one of the world's most spectacular ruins we take a train ride back to Cusco.

 Inca Trail Marathon & Classic 30K to Machu Picchu Results: